eddow/svemantic/src/lib/modules/paged/README.md

 </SomePageContainer>
 ```

-Page without specified keys will have an automatically generated one as it is used internally (of the form `page-#` where `#` is a number)
+Page without specified keys will have an automatically generated one as it is used internally (of the form "`#xx`" where `xx` is a number)

 ## Accordions